 Professional Recognition/Awards: Named a member of the national “Democratic Dream Team” by Aristotle Industries/AAPC annual awards; voted one of politics’ “Rising Stars” by Campaigns & Elections Magazine, profiled as one of “74 Women Who Are Changing American Politics,” awarded Women's Information Network's Karen Mulhauser award for mentoring pro-choice Democratic women.

-Kim serves on the national Advisory Board of Campaign & Elections Magazine and on the Political Council of the Democratic Municipal Officials (DMO).
-She previously served on the boards of NYU’s School of Political Management, WIN and PeacePAC, and is a past elected President of the Mid-Atlantic Board of the American Association of Political Consultants.
+Kim serves on the Political Advisory Council of the Democratic Municipal Officials (DMO) and 21st Century Democrats.
+She previously served on the boards of National Advisory Boards of Campaign & Elections Magazine, NYU’s School of Political Management, WIN and PeacePAC, and is a past elected President of the Mid-Atlantic Board of the American Association of Political Consultants.

 Prior to starting her first firm, Kim worked for media consultants Doak, Shrum & Associates and, previously, as a Legislative Correspondent on Capitol Hill.
 Kim holds a Bachelor of Science degree in Political Science from James Madison University and is a native Washingtonian.